 Dr Mary Synge

 Mary's principal research area is charity law (in which she obtained a PhD without corrections from the University of Bristol in 2012) and her publications include articles in the Cambridge Law Journal, Modern Law Review, Law Quarterly Review and Public Law .
 Her book, The 'New' Public Benefit Requirement: Making Sense of Charity Law?
 (Hart, 2015), examines the requirements for charitable status in law following the Charities Act 2006 and challenges the legal interpretations of the Charity Commission and Upper Tribunal (Tax and Chancery) in relation to fee-charging charities in particular.
 It also offers a comparative study with the position in Scotland.
 Mary has been invited to address international conferences in Montreal (2015), Michigan (2017), Wellington, New Zealand (2018) and Melbourne (2019).
 She has also delivered seminars on her research in Sydney, Canberra and Melbourne (2018), as well as in the UK (including Edinburgh and Oxford (SLS) and Cardiff (Law and Religion)).
-Her latest publication, Public Benefit Post-Pemsel, appears in Research Handbook on Not-for-profit Law (Edward Elgar 2018, ed Matthew Harding (Melbourne)).
+Recent publications include Public Benefit Post-Pemsel, in Research Handbook on Not-for-profit Law (Edward Elgar 2018, ed Matthew Harding (Melbourne)) and 'Regulation of Universities as Charities: one step forward, two steps back' (2021) Legal Studies, 1.

 As a graduate of Exeter University (LLB, first class honours) and former Bracton Law Society president (1984-85), Mary was especially pleased to join the Law School staff in April 2016.
 In 2017, she introduced a 30-credit module on Charity Law, which was enthusiastically received by students and the only one of its kind in England and Wales.
 She also teaches the Law of Trusts module, having previously been module convenor at Exeter, Bristol and Cardiff Universities.
 She has also taught Land Law, Introduction to Law and Advanced Commercial Property (LPC) and was a Visiting Lecturer at Konstanz University, where she taught on the Law of Trusts and the Draft Common Frame of Reference (Book X).